shivendra-aggarwal/air-ticket-booking-app/README.md

 # Air Ticketing System #
 Air Ticketing System (ATS) is a new startup which is focused towards its users.
 The app is a window for multiple airlines to offer their best rates for customers.
-Through this app following users can get following benefits:
+Through this app following benefits an user can get:

 * User can have view of multiple available airlines with respect to date and seat type.
 * User can select any type of meals as well